 A few years ago, this simple act of attending a massive social gathering to scout potential universities together, with my 17-year old daughter, Nikki, would not have been possible.
 Autism spectrum disorder (ASD) has only recently entered public discourse, after decades of being seen, if seen at all, as a fringe phenomenon that impacted the lives of the small number of children and families.

-Understanding the differences in the traits and behaviors of autistic girls has lagged even further behind in clinical and public recognition and understanding.
+Understanding the differences in the traits and behaviors of autistic girls have lagged even further behind in clinical and public recognition and understanding.
 Getting here with my daughter, to the Council of Ontario Universities fair at the Toronto Convention Centre, and to an ASD diagnosis, has been a long and worrisome journey.

 The Early Years: Worry Simmers

 When Nikki was born, as anxious first-time parents, her other mom and I worried over everything: fussy eating, difficulties sleeping, learning to walk on schedule, first words, toilet training.
 Typical parenting issues.
 Nikki had a large round head, large blue eyes, and a serious expression even as a baby, drawing many admiring comments from friends and strangers alike.
 ‘She could be a Gerber baby.’
 ‘Beautiful.
 You must be doing something right!’
-Some of our worries seemed more, well, worrisome, than others.
+Some of our worries seemed more, well, worrisome than others.

 Nikki could spend hours sitting quietly by herself as a toddler, flipping through picture books, or arranging her Playmobile figures at a small table.
 But transitions from one activity to another, leaving the house, or being separated from her other mom or me to go to daycare often resulted in full-body meltdowns that could last an hour or more.

 When she was really frustrated, she banged her head on the floor.
-By the age of three, she spoke less than 20 words, and shared few of them, even as she acquired more, with anyone outside of her immediate family.
+By the age of three, she spoke less than 20 words, and shared a few of them, even as she acquired more, with anyone outside of her immediate family.
 She made eye contact, fleetingly, and had an unusual detachment as she quietly observed the world around her without seeming to be a part of it fully.

 ‘Could she be autistic?’ we wondered.
 But our friend’s son, one year older than Nikki, was diagnosed with autism, and she was not like him.
 She didn’t engage in repetitive behavior or have an obsessive interest in a single topic.
 She didn’t flap or spin.
 She did not have cognitive deficits that we could detect.
 To an onlooker outside of our home, she looked and acted ‘normal.’
 At daycare and kindergarten, she thrived with the predictable routines.
 Shy?
 Yes.
 A little odd?
 Maybe.
 Autistic?
 No. Definitely not.